 Tour Frederick Douglass historic sites on the Following in His Footsteps – Maryland’s Frederick Douglass Driving Tour.

-Josiah Henson’s 1849 autobiography “The Life of Josiah Henson” inspired the main character in Harriet Beecher Stowe’s novel "Uncle Tom’s Cabin," which helped turn Americans against slavery.
+Josiah Henson’s 1849 autobiography “The Life of Josiah Henson, Formerly a Slave Now An Inhabitant of Canada” inspired the main character in Harriet Beecher Stowe’s novel "Uncle Tom’s Cabin," which helped turn Americans against slavery.
 President Abraham Lincoln believed that this bestselling novel sparked the fire leading to the Civil War.

-Born enslaved to Francis Newman in Charles County in Southern Maryland, Henson’s family struggled to stay together after Newman sold his mother to Isaac Riley in Rockville.
-Henson’s mother was so distraught Riley agreed to purchase young Henson, too.
+Born enslaved to Francis Newman in Charles County in Southern Maryland, Henson’s family were torn apart at the auction block and Newman sold his mother to Isaac Riley in Rockville.
+Henson’s mother was so distraught, Riley agreed to acquire young Josiah, too.
 After laboring for Riley for thirty-five years, Henson tried to purchase his freedom, but Riley swindled him out of his money.
-In 1830, Henson was sent to Kentucky and escaped from there before Riley could sell him.
-He made his way to Dresden, Ontario, Canada with his wife and children, where he established a settlement of freedom seekers..
-He became a Methodist Episcopal minister and his autobiographical account of his life in slavery and freedom is one of the most famous slave narratives in history.”
+In 1825, Henson was sent to Kentucky and escaped from there in 1830 before Riley could sell him.
+He made his way to Dresden, Ontario, Canada with his wife and children, where he established a settlement of freedom seekers.
+He became a Methodist Episcopal minister and his autobiographical account of his life in slavery and freedom is one of the most famous slave narratives in history.

-Explore the museum, visitor center and programs at the upcoming Josiah Henson Park located at the former Riley Plantation.
+Explore the museum, visitor center and programs at the upcoming Josiah Henson Museum & Park located at the former Riley Plantation.

 William Still Family